 Thanks for visiting!

 I'll be adding plenty more music and musings over time so do try and check back occasionally.
-And feel free to subscribe to the mailing list - you'll receive a free exclusive 4-song EP called Revelation Calling on sign-up.

 As I was writing and recording the songs for the album a subconscious theme running throughout eventually revealed itself.
 It was a big ask - to somehow make our private peace resonate elsewhere and try to get where we all could, and even should, be.